samirsilwal/structures/README.md

   - **lhead & ltail** : extract first element and rest list of items repectively.
   - **ltop & lbottom** : extract n - 1 element from the list and get last element of list respectively.

-**NOTE** : These helpful method conveniently help in implementing recursive logic in the collection.
+**NOTE** : These helpful methods conveniently help in implementing recursive logic in the collection.

 2. Stack
   - pile and unpile: Append another stack on top of other or remove a pile of stack